MarthGimenzo/barbiebooth/README.md

 ### Testing User Stories from User Experience (UX) Section

 #### 1. As a Barbie Collector I want to be able to view a list of all available products so that I can select products from the collection to purchase.
 1. When clicked on ‘DOLLS’ or ‘ACCESSORIES’ a dropdown menu appears which provides all categories and ‘ALL DOLLS’ and ‘ALL ACCESSORIES’.

+#### 2. As a Barbie Collector I want to be able to view individual details of a product so that I can see the price, description, year, image and condition of the product.
+1. When clicked on a picture of a product on the product page the user is directed to the product details page of that specific product successfully.
+2. A large image of the product is viewed along with its price, description, year and condition.
+3. When the image is clicked, a new tab is launched within the browser that views the image in full size.